inferless/inferless_tutorials/video_generation/Stable-Video/README.md

 ## TL;DR - Deploy Stable Video Diffusion using Inferless:

 - Deployment of stable-video-diffusion-img2vid-xt model using [diffusers](https://github.com/huggingface/diffusers).
-- By using the vLLM with GPTQ 4bit quantized model, you can expect an average lowest latency of 3.51 sec and average token generation rate of 58.40/sec.
-This setup has an average cold start time of 21.8 sec.
+- By using the diffusers, you can expect an average lowest latency of 39 sec which generates 4sec video of 6fps.
+This setup has an average cold start time of 7 sec.
 - Dependencies defined in config.yaml.
 - GitHub/GitLab template creation with app.py and config.yaml.
 - Model class in app.py with initialize, infer, and finalize functions.